-- better locations offered by competitors that are not offered by Fastned along highways or on secondary roads and generally in urban areas; - competitors competing at the same service areas (see "-Pending legal procedures may have an impact on the Fastned business case, take up management time, and result in internal management and legal counsel costs that could have a material adverse effect on its business, results of operations, financial condition and prospects." for example of situations in which new competitors competing at the same service areas can arise); - faster or otherwise better chargers, or other superior services offered by competitors; - new products, systems and solutions could be introduced that are in direct competition with, or superior to, Fastned's business; - greater financial resources a vailable to competitors, such as because a competitor forms part of a large oil or utilities company; - greater technical resources a vailable to competitors, e.g. competitors that have larger teams fully dedicated to each of the processes of station development, permitting and construction; - better brand recognition/reputation of competitors, e.g. competitors that a lready had an established brand prior to offering fast charging facilities; - competitors with larger spending budgets, which may enable such competitors to compete more a ggressively in offering discounts and lowering prices; and - competitors, e.g. competitors for which fast charging is not their core business such as an anoil company, that (temporarily) offer their services at significant discounts in order to enter the market or to increase their market share, thereby impacting profitability throughout the sector.
+- better locations offered by competitors that are not offered by Fastned along highways or on secondary roads and generally in urban areas; - competitors competing at the same service areas (see "- Pending legal procedures may have an impact on the Fastned business case, take up management time, and result in internal management and legal counsel costs that could have a material adverse effect on its business, results of operations, financial condition and prospects." for example situations in which new competitors competing at the same service areas can arise); - faster or otherwise better chargers, or other superior services offered by competitors; - new products, systems and solutions could be introduced that are in direct competition with, or superior to, Fastned's business: - greater financial resources available to competitors, e.g. because a competitor forms part of a large oil or utilities company; - greater technical resources available to competitors, e.g. competitors that have larger teams fully dedicated to each of the processes of station development, permitting and construction; - better brand recognition/reputation of competitors, e.g. competitors that already had an established brand prior to offering fast charging facilities; - competitors with larger spending budgets, which may enable such competitors to compete more aggressively in offering discounts and lowering prices; and - competitors, e.g. competitors for which fast charging is not their core business such as an oil company, that (temporarily) offer their services at significant discounts in order to enter the market or to increase their market share, thereby impacting profitability throughout the sector.

 In addition, certain industry players who currently do not compete with Fastned may enter Fastned's market, which may reduce Fastned's market share.
-Fastned's inability to compete in the industry and the markets in which it operates may lead to a decrease in customer demand and market share, which may have a material adverse effect on Fastned's business, results of operations, and prospects.
+Fastned's inability to compete in the industry and the markets in which it operates, as well as the possibility of not being able to secure new locations ("- Fastned may not be able to identify and/or secure suitable sites that meet the requirements for site selection for new fast charging stations, with the result that Fastned will not be able to build and open new stations and therefore cannot grow the network enough resulting in Fastned not being able to benefit sufficiently from economies of scale which could have a material adverse effect on Fastned's business, results of operations and prospects."), may lead to a decrease in customer demand and market share, which may have a material adverse effect on Fastned's business, results of operations, and prospects.
 See "Industry - Competition".